 2. Rapid access to assessment and advice

-Research demonstrates that for most people if the physical therapy starts later (two to three weeks after the onset of pain), it leads to higher claims costs and longer disability.
+Research demonstrates that for most people if the physical therapy starts later, it leads to higher claims costs and longer disability.
 Conversely introducing PT early creates a ripple effect – reducing the need for surgery and reducing the likelihood of opioid-use to manage pain.

 3. Broad understanding of member’s condition for accurate diagnosis